A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Finland was originally inhabited by indigenous peoples such as the Sami.
 These nomadic peoples lived by hunting, fishing, gathering and reindeer herding.

-From the Middle Ages onwards, Finland was gradually colonized by Sweden, and remained so for six centuries.
-By this time, Finland had adopted Swedish customs, language, politics and culture.
+From the Middle Ages onwards, Finland was gradually brought under Swedish rule for six centuries.
+During that period, Finland adopted Swedish customs, language, politics and culture.

 In 1809, Finland came under the control of Imperial Russia as an autonomous grand duchy.
 The Tsar of Russia was the Grand Duke of Finland.
-This enabled Finland to keep its banks, its currency and to create its own army.
+This allowed Finland to keep its banks, its currency, and to create its own army.

-After the Russian Revolution in 1917, Finland proclaimed its independence, which led to a civil war in Finland, but gave Finland its independence.
-Finland is often involved in conflicts between Russia and other countries in the world, such as Sweden.
-In the end, Finland lost territory, but kept its independence!
+After the Russian Revolution in 1917, Finland proclaimed its independence, which led to a civil war in Finland but secured its independence.
+It is a country often involved in conflicts between Russia and other countries in the world, such as Sweden.
+In the end, Finland lost territory but kept its independence!

 After the Second World War, Finland sought to establish good relations with its neighbors.
 In 1995, it joined the European Union and adopted the euro in 2002.
 On April 4, 2023, Finland joined NATO to protect itself from Russia.